About Lompoc Valley Medical Center

 Scope of Service

-Lompoc Valley Medical Center is comprised of two facilities located in the City of Lompoc.
+Lompoc Valley Medical Center is comprised of three facilities located in the City of Lompoc.
 The acute hospital is a 60-bed facility offering emergency, critical care, obstetrical, medical-surgical, and surgical services to the community.
-The Convalescent Care Center is a 110-bed long term care and skilled nursing facility.
+The Comprehensive Care Center is a 110-bed long-term care and skilled nursing facility.
+Once it is licensed by the CDPH and open, the Champion Center will offer a unique service -- the “Heroes Program” – to first responders.
+It will focus on the “care and restoration” of military, law enforcement and fire department professionals who are struggling with Post Traumatic Stress Disorder (PTSD) and chemical dependency issues.

-The Medical Center provides services to all residents of the district from newborns to geriatric, birth through end-of-life.
-The Medical Center has an elaborate method of assessing the needs of the residents and patients from physical assessments that follow appropriate nursing and medical standards to external surveys to assess the future needs of the community.
+The Lompoc Valley Medical Center provides healthcare services to all residents of the district from newborns to geriatric, birth through end-of-life.
+Additionally, LVMC engages experts in the field to conduct external surveys aimed at assessing the future healthcare needs of the community.

 The scope and complexity of care provided ranges from emergent and critical care to maintaining the activities of daily living.
-These services are provided 24 hours per day 7 days a week.
-Both the acute and CCC facilities are staffed with appropriate licensed professionals to meet the needs of the patients and residents requiring services.
-When appropriate, staff may be placed on call to enable them to remain at home or in the area and at the same time respond as needing.
+These services are provided 24 hours per day, 7 days a week.
+All LVMC facilities are staffed with appropriate licensed professionals to meet the needs of the patients and residents requiring such services.
+When appropriate, staff may be placed on call to enable them to remain at home or in the area and at the same time respond when needed.

 All practice guidelines are jointly established with physicians and clinical staff and finally approved by the medical staff prior to implementation.
-The District complies with all state and federal guidelines as well as Joint Commission Standards.
+The District complies with all state and federal guidelines as well as guidelines published by appropriate public or private agencies.

 Mission, Vision and Values